jakecimba/bulletin/README.md

 # bulletin
-This is bulletin.
-The most useful new tab experience ever made.
+## This is bulletin.
+The most useful new tab experience ever made.\n
 Created with love by John and Jake Cimbalista